 For example, peaked P waves, bundle branch blocks, pathological Q waves, or negative T waves.

 We recommend you to follow a simple methodology to avoid overlooking any detail, and that is, wave by wave analysis.
 It may seem cumbersome, but with some experience you will be able to tell at a glance if an electrocardiogram is normal or not.

-Right Atrial Enlargement: Tall, peaked and narrow P Wave (greater than 2.5 mm and less than 0.12 sec), This abnormal P Wave is sometimes referred as P pulmonale, also, initial positive P wave component is prominent in V1 (greater than 1.5 mm).
+It is characterized by a tall, peaked and narrow P wave (greater than 2.5 mm and less than 120 ms).
+This P wave is often called P pulmonale.
+In lead V1, where P wave is normally biphasic, the initial positive component of the P wave is prominent in V1 (greater than 1.5 mm).

 P Wave, Atrial enlargement

 1- Normal P wave.
-2- Right Atrial Enlargement.
+2- Right atrial enlargement.

-3- Left Atrial Enlargement.
-4- Biatrial Enlargement.
+3- Left atrial enlargement.
+4- Biatrial enlargement.